calinovidiu96/plain-graphql/README.md

 -   (I chose to store the filtered information for possible future functionalities that may use it.)
 -   Send mongoose requests in batches to create products
 -   Await to finish all the processes and delets the temporary file

+## 💡 Two ways of importing a file

+In the `/graphql/resolvers/uploadDocuments` folder you will find two options of importing:

+-   With relationship between Product and Producer
+    !
+This one is more time comsuming !

+    For an organized relationship between Producers and Products use the next two functions:

+    -   First function will introduce all producers from the .csv file (by unique names)
+    -   Second function will introduce all products (with a producerId)

+    For eficiency, the importToDatabaseWithFilter function uses a Map that will store the found users with the Name as KEY and producerId as VALUE so it will take the Producer from the Map for next products with the same producerName

+-   Without relationship between Product and Producer

+    For BULK import of Products without a relationship of producerId just with the producerName assinged, use the next function

 ## 💻 Install with Docker